-Ointments like zinc oxide are like wax for your car, says Elaine Siegfried, MD, professor of pediatrics and dermatology at Saint Louis University.
+Ointments such as zinc oxide are like wax for your car, says Elaine Siegfried, MD, a professor of pediatrics and dermatology at Saint Louis University.

 You’re putting a thick layer of paste between your baby’s skin and irritating liquids.
 Rubbing it all off hurts more than it helps.
 Pat urine dry gently and wipe away poop, then apply some extra ointment.